Qazeer/artefacts.help/pages/linux/shell_histories.md

   - `history`: listing of shell history commands.

-  - `fc`: accessing commands from the history to edit and / or execute a past command.
+  - `fc`: accessing commands from the history to edit and/or execute a past command.

 The behavior of the `history` feature can be modified by setting a number of